Bud Pyatt

-Kedar "Bud" Pyatt was Project Orion's chief mathematician.
+Kedar Davis "Bud" Pyatt Jr. (born May 20, 1933) was Project Orion's chief mathematician.
 He worked on nuclear physics calculations for the project.

 Having a PhD in nuclear physics from Yale University, he created mathematical models of the processes that were occurring, then setting up equations to simulate those processes and calculate the behavior.

-Was born in Louisburg, North Carolina.
-He was the father of Geoffrey Pyatt, American ambassador to Greece.
+Pyatt was born in Wadesboro, North Carolina.
+He is the father of Geoffrey Pyatt, the former American Assistant Secretary of State for Energy Resources and ambassador to Greece.